-- In System R only left-deep join trees are considered - In order to restrict the search space - Left-deep trees allow us to generate all fully pipelined plans - Intermediate results not written to temporary files. - Not all left-deep trees are fully pipelined (e.g., sort-merge join)
+- In System R only left-deep join trees are considered - In order to restrict the search space - Left-deep trees allow us to generate all fully pipelined plans Intermediate results not written to temporary files. - miterinediate results not written to temporary mes. - Not all left-deep trees are fully pipelined (e.g., sort-merge join)